pepperize/cdk-organizations/API.md

 Policies in AWS Organizations enable you to apply additional types of management to the AWS accounts in your organization.

-<strong>You can use policies when all features are enabled in your organization.</strong>
+<strong>You can use policies when all features are enabled in your organization.</strong>  <strong>Before you can create and attach a policy to your organization, you must enable that policy type for use.</strong>

 > FeatureSet